duderstadt-lab/mars-docs/examples/fret.md

 #### <a name="design"></a> The FRET Sample Design and MARS Analysis Process

 **Sample Design**
-In the experiment as designed by Hellenkamp *et al.* <sup>9</sup> the distance between two fluorophores on a DNA molecule is probed.
+In the experiment as designed by Hellenkamp *et al.* <sup>9</sup> the distance between two fluorophores (a donor and an acceptor) on a DNA molecule is probed.
 Two different samples (figure 1: 1-lo and 1-mid) are measured with a different interfluorophore distance as indicated in the figure.
 Since the FRET efficiency (E) is inversely correlated to the distance between the fluorophores, a different E value is to be expected for both molecules.
 The fluorescence of both samples was measured using both TIRF and confocal single-molecule fluorescence set-ups after which the FRET parameters E and S were determined.
 In this example, the 1-lo dataset recorded on a TIRF microscope set-up will be analysed.
 The raw dataset can be downloaded [here](https://zenodo.org/record/1249497#.YMccli0RrGI).
 More information on the data acquirement and sample specifics can be found in the publication by Hellenkamp *et al.*<sup>9</sup>

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img14.png' width='450'></div>

 <div style="text-align: center">
-Figure 1: Representation of the two different molecules included in the study by Hellenkamp et al. In this example the analysis of the 1-lo dataset is discussed.
+Figure 1: Representation of the two different molecules included in the study by Hellenkamp et al. The red sphere (left side DNA molecule) represents the acceptor fluorophore, in this case Atto647N, and the green sphere (right side DNA molecule) represents the donor fluorophore, in this case Atto550.
+In this example the analysis of the 1-lo dataset is discussed.
 In the final paragraph of this example results from the 1-mid dataset are discussed as well. <sup>9</sup>
 </div>

 **The Analysis Procedure**